 Children literally helped to build the new Primary Children’s Hospital by purchasing bricks for 10 and 20 cents.
 In all, 120,148 red bricks were purchased by children and their families.
 At the time, the structure was considered “more than a convalescent home; it actually is a way of life.”
 And, so it was for the next 38 years.

 Shortly after the hospital on the Avenues was completed, it filled to capacity.
 Additional space was developed in 1961, and by 1966 a five-floor west wing was added.
 From 1970 to 1990, every inch of space was utilized, remodeling bathrooms and waiting areas into offices and examination rooms.
 Even an abandoned elevator shaft was converted into an office for purchasing and supplies.
-Eventually 90 percent of the old Veteran’s Administration Hospital, located within walking distance of the hospital, was occupied by offices and divisions of Primary Children’s Medical Center.
+Eventually 90 percent of the old Veteran’s Administration Hospital, located within walking distance of the hospital, was occupied by offices and divisions of Primary Children’s Hospital.

 Pediatric Medicine Evolves